cappe987/capmon/README.md

 Monitor when processes check [capabilities(7)](https://man7.org/linux/man-pages/man7/capabilities.7.html) to find out what they require.

-If you want to run `ip netns add my_namespace` without sudo you would start `capmon`, possibly with "ip" as filter, and then run the command and see what capabilities `capmon` outputs.
-Note that the command may stop on the first failure, after adding the first capability you run it again and see if it still fails.
-If so, you should see a new capability be output by `capmon`.
-In the case of `ip netns add` it requires both `CAP_SYS_ADMIN` and `CAP_DAC_OVERRIDE`.
+Start `capmon` and run your program without sudo to see the capability it fails on.

 > Note: I do not know much about how capabilities works or how it's used in the
 > kernel.
 Capmon might show more than required.
 I do not yet know why the
 > kernel does all the extra checks.

-`capmon` itself requires `CAP_DAC_OVERRIDE` to run.

 # Installation

 ```
 git submodule update --init --recursive
 mkdir build